Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 - G3,1 CRA compass ruler algebra is the CGA flavor for 2D and used in the Introduction book of Hildenbrand to explain GA
 - G1,3 spacetime algebra (see Hestenes)
 - G4,1 CGA see next section
+- G4,8 Double Conformal Space-Time Algebra (DCSTA)
 - G5,3 GAC is an algebra for conics
 - G8,2 Double CGA adds objects like quadrics, tori and cylinders (see Easter, Hitzer)
 - G9,7 (?)
 Cubic CGA adds cubics
+- G9,3 Triple CGA for 2D
+- G12,3 Triple CGA for 3D (TCGA) (see Easter, Hitzer)
-- there are many other ones like G2, G3, G3,3, G9 etc.
+- there are other ones

 The choosen dimension has influence on
 - the capabilities